Vayetze: Second reading—Genesis 29:1–17

-In the second reading, in chapter 29, Jacob came to an eastern land where he saw a well with a great stone rolled upon it and three flocks of sheep lying by it.
+In the second reading, chapter 29, Jacob came to an eastern land where he saw a well with a great stone rolled upon it and three flocks of sheep lying by it.
 Jacob asked the men where they were from, and they said Haran.
 Jacob asked them if they knew Laban, and they said that they did.
 Jacob asked if Laban was well, and they said that he was, and that his daughter Rachel was coming with his sheep.
 Jacob told the men to water and feed the sheep, but they replied that they could not do so until all the flocks had arrived.
 When Jacob saw Rachel arrive with her father's sheep, he rolled the stone from the well's mouth, and watered Laban's sheep.
 Jacob kissed Rachel, wept, and told her that he was her kinsman, and she ran and told her father.
 When Laban heard of Jacob's arrival, he ran to meet him, embraced and kissed him, and brought him to his house.
 Jacob told Laban all that had happened, and Laban welcomed Jacob as family.
 After Jacob had lived with Laban for a month, Laban asked Jacob what wages he wanted for his work.
 Laban had two daughters: The elder, Leah, had weak eyes, while the younger, Rachel, was beautiful.
 The second reading ends here.